Proder/IR-LABS/README.md

 # Information Retrieval Labs Repository

-Welcome to the Information Retrieval Labs repository of **Three Musketeers**!
+Welcome to the repository of Information Retrieval Labs of team **Three Musketeers**!

 This repository contains the code and resources for the Information Retrieval labs conducted by our group.
 Our team members include: